- Are you serious about trying to build lean muscle?

 - Are you looking to get straight to the point with your training concerning results?

 - Are your lean muscle gains coming too slowly for your expectations?

 People are motivated by different things.
+Because of this building lean muscle always seems to find a spot in the equation.
 When it comes to fitness what do you value?
-Are you motivated to look better?
+Do you motivate yourself to look better?
 Are you motivated to feel better?
-Are you motivated to perform better for the purpose of competition?
+Do you motivate yourself to perform better for the purpose of competition?
 Are you just motivated to burn off that $3.00 combo value meal?

 I only ask these questions because the thing that makes one individual tick may not have any bearing on the next person.
 Well no matter what motivates you the thing that makes all of this work is lean hard muscle and today I want to talk about three guaranteed ways you can achieve just that!